PenguineDavid/CPU-design/README.md

 ## who it's aimed at

-When making this I was aiming to create a tools for people designing new **CPUs**,
+When making this I was aiming to create a tool for people designing new **CPUs**,
 I made it as customizable as possible when it comes to the **control ROM**, you can send signals to any custom
 part of the computer so it can be a Sigle Cycle, Multi Cycle, Risc, Von Neumann, Harvard, Princeton,
 literaly anything.